 Protect and Improve Time Competitiveness

 Increasing congestion and competing uses of street and curb space hamper transit’s ability to operate street modes efficiently and competitively.
 Enforced dedicated lanes for bus routes will allow for a greater control of on-time performance and scheduling.
 Dedicated lanes can help to avoid bus bunching, and signals to consumers that routes are time competitive and reliable, compared to other mobility options.
-This is particularly powerful in areas with congestion, as competing mobility sources will be impacted by unreliable pick-up times and slow travel.
 Other on-street infrastructure such as transit bulbs, queue jumps, and signal priority can help speed up service.
 Policies like all-door boarding and express services reduce dwell times at transit stops.
 Combining these features can mean faster, more reliable service for customers, and reduced costs for transit agencies.
-Finally, providing accurate real-time information is crucial for customers when planning their trips.
-In an age where car locations can be monitored via mobile device, it is necessary that the same be done for transit.

 Gamification and sharing have become an important component of building customer loyalty.
 Earning points for specific travel, and the ability to share fares or points with friends is an opportunity to build customer affinity.
 Using those points to get free t-shirts from a local clothier along a route, or for free sodas and chips at a local restaurant are an example of the types of engagement points that millennials requested in APTA’s 2013 Millennials and Mobility report.